 I could tell story after story about the weirdos, psychos, bizarre, needy, mean spirited, bitter men I’ve met in the past, but I could also tell you about the many wonderful, caring, giving, loving men who are great people.
 That’s what dating after marriage is.
 It’s putting yourself out there in hopes to meet someone you really connect with.
 It takes guts and patience and time. it’s not easy.
 But when you meet the right one, it will all have been worth it.

 In the meantime, here are 5 people you really don’t want to date when dating after marriage:

 The trasher is the person who cannot stop trashing his or her ex.
 He/she is constantly calling her “the bitch” or “the asshole.”
 Or he/she is telling you about every little thing the ex does that bothers him/her (in detailed stories that take a half hour.)

-The trasher is clearly is not over the anger and bitterness of the separation, and needs either time or therapy or both.
+The trasher is clearly is still angry and bitter over the separation, and needs either time or therapy or both.
 You can try telling him or her in a constructive way that they need to stop trashing their ex.
 If that doesn’t work, you need to say bu-bye.